khazelton/uv-django-react/README.md

 - Frontend package manager: npm/pnpm/yarn?
 Default: npm
 - Python version for backend.
 Default: 3.12

-Say “use defaults” and I’ll scaffold it.
+Say "use defaults" and I'll scaffold it.

 ### One-shot scaffold (you can paste this into your terminal)
 ```bash